bxlab/qbb2020/assignments/day2-lunch/README.md

 parse.

 Parse this file, and output a new file with two tab separated columns, the first containg the FlyBase ID and the second the Uniprot ID (AC).
+This is your parsed mapping file.

 > Hint: running `split` without specifying a delimiter splits on "whitespace"
 > by default.
 For example: